Technology-Notes/nvidia-docker-wiki/Installation-(version-3.0).md

 ```

 ## Usage
-The NVIDIA Container Toolkit is integrated with the Docker CLI and it can be used pretty seemlessly
+The NVIDIA runtime is integrated with the Docker CLI and GPUs can be accessed seamlessly by the container via the Docker CLI options.
+Some examples are shown below.
 ```
 # Starting a GPU enabled container
 $ docker run --gpus all nvidia/cuda nvidia-smi